Navid200/xDrip/docs/Nightscout/CopyHerokuVars.md

 [xDrip](../../README.md) >> [Features](../Features_page.md) >> [Nightscout](../Nightscout_page.md) >> [Google Cloud](./GoogleCloud.md) >> Copy Heroku Variables

 It's always best to adjust variables/settings for each device/setup individually.
 However, there are times you may have too many variables and you prefer to copy everything first.
-This may result in some variables, on the new setup, that may need to be changed or deleted.
+This may result in some variables, in the new setup, that may need to be changed or deleted.

 You have two options.